Priestley-Centre/Near_term_warming/README.md

 GISTEMP version 4: https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.csv

+# Internal variability data

+Observation-based estimates of internal variability in 20-year GSAT trends and anomalies.
+This data is provided here in processed form for use with the relevant Python code provided.
+The raw data used to calculate these are based on Haustein et al. (2019; https://doi.org/10.1175/JCLI-D-18-0555.1) and were provided by Karsten Haustein.

 # Analysis and figure code

-Code used to conduct the analysis and produce the figures.
+Python code used to conduct the analysis and produce the figures/tables.
+Any additional data required to run this code, and not listed above, is provided in the folder for the relevant figure/table.